Skip to Main Content

 Bibliographic databases (often just referred to as 'databases') allow you to search across a wide range of journals and this is the best way to find relevant academic information on your topic.
 The bibliographic databases relevant to Geography are listed below.

 These databases contain references and abstracts and will link you to the full text of the article where QUB has a subscription to the e-journal.
-NB you will not get the full text for every article you find in a database, but you can apply for the article on Inter Library Loan if it is not available via QUB.

 Constructing a search strategy